Scopes trial: Proceedings

 The ACLU had originally intended to oppose the Butler Act on the grounds that it violated the teacher's individual rights and academic freedom, and was therefore unconstitutional.
 Principally because of Clarence Darrow, this strategy changed as the trial progressed.
 The earliest argument proposed by the defense once the trial had begun was that there was actually no conflict between evolution and the creation account in the Bible; later, this viewpoint would be called theistic evolution.
 In support of this claim, they brought in eight experts on evolution.
-But other than Dr. Maynard Metcalf, a zoologist from Johns Hopkins University, the judge would not allow these experts to testify in person.
+But other than Maynard Metcalf, a zoologist from Johns Hopkins University, the judge would not allow these experts to testify in person.
 Instead, they were allowed to submit written statements so their evidence could be used at the appeal.
 In response to this decision, Darrow made a sarcastic comment to Judge Raulston (as he often did throughout the trial) on how he had been agreeable only on the prosecution's suggestions.
 Darrow apologized the next day, keeping himself from being found in contempt of court.

 The presiding judge, John T. Raulston, was accused of being biased towards the prosecution and frequently clashed with Darrow.
 At the outset of the trial, Raulston quoted Genesis and the Butler Act.
 He also warned the jury not to judge the merit of the law (which would become the focus of the trial) but on the violation of the Act, which he called a 'high misdemeanor'.
 The jury foreman himself was unconvinced of the merit of the Act but he acted, as did most of the jury, on the instructions of the judge.

 Bryan chastised evolution for teaching children that humans were but one of 35,000 types of mammals and bemoaned the notion that human beings were descended "Not even from American monkeys, but from old world monkeys".

 Darrow responded for the defense in a speech that was universally considered the oratorical climax of the trial.
 Arousing fears of "inquisitions", Darrow argued that the Bible should be preserved in the realm of theology and morality and not put into a course of science.
 In his conclusion, Darrow declared that Bryan's "duel to the death" against evolution should not be made one-sided by a court ruling that took away the chief witnesses for the defense.
 Darrow promised there would be no duel because "there is never a duel with the truth."
-The courtroom went wild when Darrow finished; Scopes declared Darrow’s speech to be the dramatic high point of the entire trial and insisted that part of the reason Bryan wanted to go on the stand was to regain some of his tarnished glory.
+The courtroom went wild when Darrow finished; Scopes declared Darrow's speech to be the dramatic high point of the entire trial and insisted that part of the reason Bryan wanted to go on the stand was to regain some of his tarnished glory.